embedded-graphics/embedded-graphics/MIGRATING-0.6-0.7.md

   Fills the entire display with a solid color.

 These methods aim to be more compatible with hardware-accelerated drawing commands.
-Where possible, embedded-graphics primitives will use `fill_contiguous` and `fill_solid` to improve performance, however may fall back to `draw_iter` by default.
+Where possible, embedded-graphics drawables will use `fill_contiguous` and `fill_solid` to improve performance, however may fall back to `draw_iter` by default.

 To reduce duplication, please search the `DrawTarget` documentation on <https://docs.rs/embedded-graphics-core> for more details on the usage and arguments of the above methods.